W-profit Ltd understands that your privacy is important to you and that you care about how your

 children.
 We will not knowingly collect personal information from any child, or process such

 information, without parental consent.
-For the purpose of this Policy, a child means any individual
+For the purpose of this Policy, a child means any

-who is under the age of 18 (or the minimum legal age to consent to the collection and processing of
+who is under the age of 18 (or the minimum legal age to consent to the collection and processing

 personal information where this is different under applicable law).

-W-profit Ltd has implemented all reasonable technical, administrative and physical security measures
+W-profit Ltd has implemented all reasonable technical, administrative and physical security

 to protect the security of your personal information.